 - Takes you back to Greece

-- 1 pound dry Gigantes beans (or dry large lima beans), soaked overnight or for 8 hours*
+- 1 pound dry Gigantes beans (or dry large lima beans), soaked overnight or for at least for 8 hours

 - 2 medium yellow onions, chopped (approx 2 cups)